Bake Up Joy with Delightful Mexican Pink Cookies!

 What’s the Difference Between Shortbread and Sugar Cookies?

-This comes up a lot because Mexican Pink Cookie recipes can feel like they sit between categories.
-Here is how I think about it in real life terms, not textbook terms.
+This question comes up a lot because Mexican Pink Cookie recipes often feel like they fall somewhere between both categories.
+The easiest way to explain it is in everyday baking terms rather than technical definitions.

-Shortbread is usually butter, sugar, and flour, with a very simple flavor and a crisp, tender bite.
-It is often less sweet, and it has that buttery snap, depending on how it is baked.
+Shortbread is usually made with butter, sugar, and flour.
+It has a simple buttery flavor with a crisp yet tender texture.
+It is often less sweet and has that rich buttery snap depending on how it is baked.

-Sugar cookies usually include egg and sometimes baking powder, which makes them a bit more structured and soft, and they often hold shapes better for decorating.
-They can be chewy or soft, depending on the recipe.
+Sugar cookies usually contain eggs and sometimes baking powder, which gives them a softer and more structured texture.
+They also hold their shape better for decorating and can be soft or chewy depending on the recipe.

 How Do You Make These Pink Cookies Dye Free?